 By detaching your emotional sense of self from your work, you’re able to put others first and serve them better.

 It makes selling easier

-When it comes to selling online, I know more than any introvert that sales don’t come easy.
+When it comes to selling online, I know more than any introvert sales don’t come easy.
 Going to networking events, sending emails to strangers and making phone calls are all hard things to do.
-I truly believe that these are all hard because you’re attaching too much emotion to doing it.
+I truly believe these are all hard because you’re attaching too much emotion to doing it.

 When you detach emotionally from these tasks, you no longer put emphasis on your nerves, you ignore any shame or guilt you might be feeling and you view it as a process – it’s simply part of the job and it’s okay to hate doing it.
 You simply don’t have to like every aspect of your job!

 It allows you to live your life outside of work

 When you’re so invested emotionally in your work, it makes it very hard for you to have any emotional investment into anything else in life.
 I can bet your hobbies have dwindled over the years because you’ve been focusing on work.

 If this is the case, you’ve been doing yourself a great disservice.
 Your emotional wellbeing depends on you having areas of your life that are pure fun.
 When you detach emotionally from work (even just a little bit), it allows space in your mind for other fulfilling activities.